U.S. Route 70 in North Carolina: Princeton Bypass to Goldsboro Bypass

-Kinston bypass
+Kinston Bypass

 The Kinston Bypass is a project that has been in the planning stages since the 1990s.
 The project was put on hold until 2007 when NCDOT revitalized the project.
-While several northern bypasses were planned, in January 2014 the northern bypasses were removed in favor of a southern alternative.
-The project was defunded in 2014 with the release of the 2015–2024 State Transportation Improvement Plan, and studies were suspended.
-The Kinston Bypass would be approximately 21 mi of a four-lane, median divided freeway accessible via ramps at interchanges.
+While several northern bypasses were planned, in January 2014, the northern bypasses were removed in favor of a southern alternative, but the project was defunded in 2014 with the release of the 2015–2024 State Transportation Improvement Plan, and studies were suspended.
+In June 2022, NCDOT announced that they had chosen Alternative 1SB for the Kinston Bypass.
+This alternative would be approximately 21 mi of a four-lane, median divided freeway accessible via ramps at 10 interchanges.
+Part of the project will also build service roads along the freeway as well as approximately 6.5 mi of new roadway that will be south of the current US 70 alignment in the Kinston area.
 When complete, the bypass would improve regional mobility, connectivity, and capacity for US 70, reducing traffic congestion and delays that exist along US 70 between La Grange and Dover.
-It would be built in phases, and as of 2022, only one phase—just east of LaGrange—is funded for construction, starting in 2028.
+The westernmost section, which is approximately 2.8 mi and includes the interchange at Jim Sutton Road/Willie Measley Road, was included in NCDOT 2018-2027 State Transportation Improvement, which allowed preliminary engineering activities to resume.
+The four remaining sections east of this section were reinserted into 2024-2033 STIP Projects Map.
+However, as of 2023, no funding has been set aside for the project, which is expected to cost $716.2 million.
+Additionally, the easternmost interchange between US 70/Future I-42 and Caswell Station Road/Wyse Fork Road east of Kinston currently faces local opposition due to it impacting part of the land where the Battle of Wyse Fork was fought on.